 Champ Bear is to receive 4 to 5 injections in the coming months.
 The treatment should be completed by mid to end summer.
 MPR pledges to cover the cost of all prolotherapy injections even if Champ is adopted before his last treatment, provided he can visit our vet in the Northland.

 Even if you can’t adopt this sweetheart, you can still help by donating for his care.
 Cham Bear sends slobbery licks and kisses to anyone who pitches in on his surgery 😘

 Champ is a big-boned boy with a gorgeous bear head.
 He's quite large for the breed.
 He also has a nice healthy coat, that is soft and shiny.
 Champ Bear is mostly blue with white boots and white on his chest and stomach.
 He has the most adorable touch of pink on his nose.

 Foster mom describes him as a gentle giant.
 Though he is quite big in size, he isn't full of attitude.
 One look into his eyes will melt your heart!

 Current Living Situation:

 Champ took losing his home pretty hard but we luckily found a caring foster to help him get over his ordeal.
 Champ shares an apartment with a single woman and her 3 yo female Pit Bull.
-Foster mom reports no issues other than Champ needing a few days to decompress and accept his situation.
+Foster mom reports no issues other than Champ needing a few days to decompress and accept his situation when he first arrived.